postolache-andreea-miruna/3DMP/Horse automata/README.md

  #### The tail is located in the back on a spacer body and it moves together with the support of the rear legs.

 - screw first tipe
+ #### I imported the screw from McMaster and copied it to put it in several places.

 - screw second type
+ #### I imported the screw from McMaster and changed the size and appearance of the end of the screw with a transversal plane.

+ #### I also copied it to put it in more places.

 - spacer body